-We believe, however, we are warranted in stating, as the result of our experience thus far, that of the entire number of Lunatics in Workhouses, whom we have computed at 6020 or thereabouts, twothirds at the least, or upwards of 4000, would be properly placed in the first of the three classes in the foregoing arrangement; or, in other words, are persons in whom, as the mental unsoundness or deficiency is a congenital defect, the malady is not susceptible of cure, in the proper sense of the expression, and whose removal to a curative Lunatic a curative Asylum, except as a means of relieving the Workhouse from dangerous or offensive inmates, can be attended with little or no benefit.
+We believe, however, we are warranted in stating, as the result of our experience thus far, that of the entire number of Lunatics in Workhouses, whom we have computed at 6020 or thereabouts, two-thirds at the least, or upwards of 4000, would be properly placed in the first of the three classes in the foregoing arrangement; or, in other words, are persons in whom, as the mental unsoundness or deficiency is a congenital defect, the malady is not susceptible of cure, in the proper sense of the expression, and whose removal to a curative Lunatic a curative Asylum, except as a means of relieving the Work- Asylum. house from dangerous or offensive inmates, can be attended with little or no benefit.

 A considerable portion of this numerous class, not less, perhaps, than a fourth of the whole, are subject to gusts of passion and violence, or are addicted to disgusting propensities, which render them unfit to remain in the Workhouse; and it is the common practice, when accommodation can be procured, to effect the removal of such persons to a Lunatic Asylum, where their vicious propensities are kept under control, and where, if they cannot be corrected, they at least cease to be offensive or dangerous.
-But although persons of this description are seldom fit objects for a curative Asylum, they are in. general capable of being greatly improved, both intellectually and morally, by a judicious system of training and instruction; their dormant or imperfect faculties may be stimulated and developed ; they may be gradually weaned from their disgusting propensities; habits of decency, subordination, and self-command may be inculcated, and their whole character as social beings may be essentially ameliorated.
-The education of the Systematic idiotic has not hitherto attracted in this country the attention which. it deserves; nor does any its importinstitution exist, so far as we are aware, in which paupers of that class are received and provided for with reference to that especial object.
-But its importance in an economical and practical view are now beginning to be understood; and the successful example of Mr. Gaskell, at the Lancaster Asylum, education of the idioticance.
+But although persons of this description are seldom fit objects for a curative Asylum, they are in general capable of being greatly improved, both intellectually and morally, by a judicious system of training and instruction; their dormant or imperfect faculties may be stimulated and developed; they may be gradually weaned from their disgusting propensities; habits of decency, subordination, and self-command may be inculcated, and their whole character as social beings may be essentially ameliorated.
+The education of the Systematic idiotic has not hitherto attracted in this country the attention which it deserves; nor does any its importinstitution exist, so far as we are aware, in which paupers of that class are received and provided for with reference to that especial object.
+But its importance in an economical and practical view are now beginning to be understood; and the successful example of Mr. Gaskell, at the Lancaster Asylum, education of the idioticmay be expected to induce other philanthropists, following in the same track, to prosecute the subject in a systematic manner, and upon a more extended scale.